 Rows of bright green grape vines provided an appropriate backdrop for the recent USDA Field Day held at Williams Muscadine Farm in Nesmith, S.C.

 Bill Trado, County Executive Director (CED) of the Farm Service Agency’s (FSA) Williamsburg County office, led the event, which gathered more than 100 guests at 84-year-old David Williams’ vineyard.
 The event honored Williams for his outstanding accomplishments in agriculture and helped to educate guests about USDA programs.
 Read more »

 This post is part of the Science Tuesday feature series on the USDA blog.
-Check back each week as we showcase stories and news from the USDA’s rich science and research profile.
+Check back each week as we showcase stories and news from USDA’s rich science and research portfolio.